Kondhali: Administration

 Kondhali has a post office and police station.

 Transportation

 Kondhali is well connected with Nagpur, Katol, Wardha, Amravati and other part of Maharashtra and country as NH-6 passing through Kondhali.
 MH SH Kondhali-Katol connecting Kondhali with Katol 17 km north of the village.
 Wardha is almost 58 km south of Kondhali.

-MSRTC provides regular bus service from Kondhali to Katol, Nagpur, Wardha, Amravati and many more near by places.
+MSRTC provides regular bus service from Kondhali to Katol, Nagpur, Wardha, Amravati and many more nearby places.
 Most of the Nagpur-Pune buses are passing through Kondhali.